RoniChanda/Natours-V2/README.md

 This is the modified version of *Jonas Schmedtmann's* Natours using **MERN** stack (React frontend and Node backend).
 ## Live Website
 Visit the link -> https://natours-mern-v2.netlify.app/
-## Features of Original Version
+## Some notable features of the Original Version
 1. Authentication using email & password, jwt cookie
 2. Marking the locations of tours on the map
 3. Forgot/Reset password using reset link in email
 4. Payment method using Stripe
 5. Update user details/password
 ## Newly added features
 1. Authentication ->
    - Login with Google provider